 The redesigned Informed Librarian Online web site is now live!
 Take a tour!

 Facebook - Our very exciting news is that we are now on Facebook!
 If you "like" us, please "like" us on Facebook HERE.

 In This Issue

-Coming next issue: Mark Allen is our special guest!
+Coming next issue: Dave Davis returns as our special guest!

 Featured Library - Your library can be profiled here.
-Our latest profile is of the Library of Biological Sciences, Indian Institute of Science Library.
+Our latest profile is of the Topeka and Shawnee County Public Library, Topeka, Kansas.
 Read the latest profile.

-Featured Articles - ENDLESS PREMIUM CONTENT available from Emerald, plus full-text articles from Elsevier (ScienceDirect), Haworth, Taylor & Francis, IOS Press, Sage, IGI-Global, University of Toronto Press and Information Today.
+Featured Articles - ENDLESS PREMIUM CONTENT available from Emerald, plus full-text articles from Elsevier (ScienceDirect), IOS Press, Sage, IGI-Global, University of Toronto Press and Information Today.
 All of this content is normally restricted only to their subscribers, but is accessible by our Premium Members through special arrangement with the publishers.
 You can read more about these articles on the web.

 JOURNALS in alphabetical order

 Against the Grain v.32 #6, December 2020/January 2021

 American Libraries Direct , February 10, 2021 FT s/FT